 #1 Who can get a mortgage in the Netherlands?

 If you’re planning to buy a house in the Netherlands, then it might be good to know if that is actually possible at all.
 And often, more is possible than you think, whether you are employed or have your own business.

 Even if you have another nationality, that does not necessarily have to be an obstacle to get a Dutch mortgage.
 Whereas in the past, banks were hesitant to give out a mortgage to an international, we now see that more and more mortgage suppliers are adjusting their criteria for obtaining a Dutch mortgage to the situation of you internationals reading this.

 Getting a mortgage in the Netherlands: criteria and factors

 But there are of course several points of attention that have an effect on the possibility of obtaining a mortgage in the Netherlands and the amount of money that’s involved with it.
 Just think of the all-round background of the customer or the work situation (yes, permanent contracts are good, but getting a mortgage in the Netherlands is still possible when you’re on a temporary contract).

 There’s one condition that applies to every bank and everyone applying for a Dutch mortgage: you must live in the Netherlands.
 If you buy a house and you need a mortgage, then this house must be located in the Netherlands and you must be registered (or register) at a Dutch address.
 If you also have a BSN number then things just got a whole lot easier.

-“You do have to take into account that there is a smaller pond of money lenders for us mortgage intermediaries to fish in if you’re an expat trying to get a mortgage in the Netherlands.
+“You have to take into account that there is a smaller pond of money lenders for us, mortgage lenders, to fish in if you’re an expat trying to get a mortgage in the Netherlands.

 If you have only lived and worked in the Netherlands for a few months, it is already possible to apply for a mortgage and we can already compare a few lenders.
 If you have lived and worked in the Netherlands for a number of years, then the pond with money providers is already a lot bigger!”